Strawberry Gum - Eucalpytus olida - Care Guide

-Strawberry Gum, or Eucalyptus olida is one of the newest identified eucalyptus species found in only a small pocket of Australia.
-The unique flavour comes from the oil-dense leaves which taste fruity, basil-like, and unlike anything you've tried before.
+Strawberry Gum, or Eucalyptus olida is a recently identified eucalyptus species found in only a small, remote pocket of Australia.
+The unique flavour comes from the oil-dense leaves which taste fruity, perfumey, and unlike anything you've tried before.
 It's one of our favourites, and a very rare plant to come by.

 Planting in soil

 Before planting in the ground, consider the area.
 The plant will grow to over 30 metres so do not plant next to buildings.
 The oil-rich leaves combust easy in bushfires.

 Dig a hole the same size as the tube your Strawberry Gum arrives in.
 Break up the soil at the base of the planting hole.
 Mix in compost and slow releasing native plant fertilizer.
 Ensure the soil level of the plant is slightly higher than the ground to allow for sinkage.
 Water well with liquid compost or seaweed.

 They are unique in that they naturally grow in regions where the temperature commonly reaches -10 degrees and up to 40 degrees in the summer.
 Therefore they grow well in a range of climates including tropical, sub-tropical, alpine and temperate climates.